mwindholtz/ddd_ex_tickets/docs/introduction.md

 - Large, awkward setup code for unit tests
 - Long running unit tests.
 Greater than > 5 minutes (Elixir is fast and concurrent, so tests should be fast)

 A weak point of some *Agile* software processes is that they encourage a style of feature based development that layers features on top of features without looking into the deeper core of the problem space.
 This is called **Featuritus**.
-Getting the most points done per interation without continually developing the core leads to confusion in the design.
+Getting the most points done per iteration without continually developing the core leads to confusion in the design.

-It is simpler to understand business constraints and rules when they are in the core domain model than to handle them on the edges in feature code.
+It is simpler to understand business constraints and rules when they are in the core domain model than it is to handle them on the edges in feature code.
 It is faster in the *short term* to *build* one feature at a time, and to build the rules and constraints in one feature at a time.
 But this leaves duplicate concepts and hard to locate logic around the edges of the application.

 ## The Main Parts of DDD